A first quarter moon shows half of its lighted hemisphere – half of its day side – to Earth.

-This moon appears half-lit to us, and half moon is a beloved name (although not an official one).
-Still, it’s good to recall that the illuminated portion of a first quarter moon truly is just a quarter.
+Also, although the moon appears half-lit to us, it’s good to recall that the illuminated portion of a first quarter moon truly is just a quarter.
 On the night of first quarter moon, we see half the moon’s day side, or a true quarter of the moon.
 Another lighted quarter of the moon shines just as brightly in the direction opposite Earth!

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 Waxing crescent